Henrietta Phipps: Career

 Phipps' first employment after graduating from Oxford was for the writer Peter Quennell at History Today.
 She later took up landscape gardening and was a long-standing member of the Ladbroke Square Gardens Committee.
 She gave guided tours of the gardens, spoke at residents' meetings, and wrote articles on the communal gardens, including two published in the Ladbroke Association newsletter in 1994 and 1996.

 Phipps worked for the Kensington and Chelsea Council and landscaped a number of their public areas.

 Personal life

-Phipps married the silversmith, William Phipps, in 1960.
-He was the son of Sir Eric Phipps, the British ambassador to Germany from 1933 to 1937.
+Phipps married the silversmith William Phipps in 1960.
+He was the son of Sir Eric Phipps, the British ambassador to Germany from 1933 to 1937 and ambassador to France from 1937 to 1939.
 She met her future husband when her father was painting a portrait of Eric Phipps.

 The Phipps had three sons and a daughter.